KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 Give two biological examples of types of data analysis when you would use 'NumPy' arrays and two when you would use 'pandas' dataframes.

-For your use cases what would the most important functions be?
+For your use cases, what would the most important functions be?

 :::

 ::: {.callout-exercise}
 #### Encoding and memory usage

-Create the 'pandas' dataframe and 'NumPy' array shown in the above example
+Create the 'pandas' dataframe and 'NumPy' array shown in the above example.

 Implement encoding for the 'NumPy' array and 'pandas' dataframe.